-a) Think about your area of interest and start developing a research question.
-Begin planning your thesis during the fall semester of your junior year.
+- Begin planning your thesis during your junior year.
+Think about your area of interest and start developing a research question.

 You cannot register until you have a thesis director.

-2. Return the signed Contract to one of the advisors in the department no later than the last day to add classes.
+- Return the signed Contract to Angela McCarthy no later than the last day to add classes.

 If you plan to conduct research during the summer before your senior year or during your senior year, apply for a Strake Grant.
 Applications are accepted on a rolling basis.

 The due date for entry in the thesis prize competition is April 1.
 The final due date is April 12.